RASCBEC: RAman Spectroscopy Calculation via Born Effective Charge: Conclusion

 \section{Conclusion}

-In conclusion, in this paper we have introduced a newly developed method of calculation of Raman spectra using an electric field derivative of the Born effective charge to replace the sum over phonon modes of polarizability derivatives along mode eigenvectors used in the conventional method.
-We call the new method the RASCBEC.
-Since for large systems there is a large number of terms in the polarizability sum, this allows us to expedite first-principles Raman calculation and probe large systems in an economical way.
+In conclusion, in this paper we present a significant development of the method to calculate Raman spectra using the finite difference gradient with respect to an external electric field.
+We use this derivative, first-order in nature, of the Born effective charge to replace the sum over phonon modes of polarizability derivatives along mode eigenvectors used in the conventional method.
+We call the new method the RASBEC.
+Since for large systems there is a large number of terms in the polarizability sum, this allows us to expedite first-principles Raman calculations and probe large systems in an economical way.
 This method saves computation time for large systems by a factor of $N/8$, where $N$ is the number of atoms in the simulation box.
-Tests of the RASCBEC method on an atomic crystal, a large magnetic molecule, and a large amorphous system verify its ability to reproduce the results of the conventional method and its significant reduction in computational cost.
-Applying this method to even larger and more complex systems to calculate Raman activity is possible, and we will explore more directions in the future.
+Tests of the RASBEC method on an atomic crystal, a large magnetic molecule, and a large amorphous system verify its ability to reproduce the results of the conventional method and its significant reduction in computational cost.
+Because of the connection with VASP, we foresee a great impact on the condensed matter and materials physics community.
+Applying this method to calculate Raman activity for even larger and more complex systems is possible, and we will explore more directions in the future.